georgeee/itmo-7sem-networks/jitterbug.md

             1. candidate compares (using decision function) received data with it's data variable
             2. if self data is decided as less valuable, data and token_id variables are updated with received values
             3. candidate switches to leader state
-      3. Leader updates node_list variable with updated penalties (see bellow)
       4. **return true**
   1. Timeut ticked, **return false**